spencermountain/compromise/plugins/dates/README.md

 ### This/Next/Last
 *'this/next/last week'* is mostly straight-forward.

-But *'this monday'* is more ambiguous - here, it always refers to the future.
+But *'this monday'* and *'monday'* is more ambiguous - here, it always refers to the future.
 On tuesday, saying 'this monday' means 'next monday'.
-This is, as I understand it, the most-intuitive interpretation. *'this monday'* on monday, is itself.
+As I understand it, this is the most-intuitive interpretation.
+Saying *'this monday'* on monday, is itself.

 Likewise, *'this june'* in June, is itself. *'this june'* in any other month, is the nearest June in the future.

+Future versions of this library may look at sentence-tense to help disambiguate these dates - *'i paid on monday'* vs *'i will pay on monday'*.

 ### Nth Week
 The first week of a month, or a year is the first week *with a thursday in it*.
 This is a weird, but widely-held standard.
+I believe it's a military formalism.
 It cannot be (easily) configued.
+This means that the start-date for *first week of January* may be a Monday in December, etc.

+As expected, *first monday of January* will always be in January.

 ### British/American ambiguity
 by default, we use the same interpretation of dates as javascript does - we assume `01/02/2020` is Jan 2nd, (US-version) but allow `13/01/2020` to be Jan 13th (UK-version).
 This should be possible to configure in the near future.